sorah/mairu/README.md

 - `ecs` (default): Run ephemeral server to emulate [container provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).
 AWS_CONTAINER_CREDENTIALS_FULL_URI and AWS_CONTAINER_AUTHORIZATION_TOKEN environment variable will be exposed and supports automatic renewal.
 - `static`: Expose traditional AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN environment variables ([static credentials](https://docs.aws.amazon.com/sdkref/latest/guide/feature-static-credentials.html)).
 This method doesn't support automatic renewal, so you have to restart `mairu exec` when credentials have expired.

-< -- - `docker`: Similar to `ecs`, but launch a proxy container on Docker to connect Mairu agent from Docker containers.
+<-- TODO: - `docker`: Similar to `ecs`, but launch a proxy container on Docker to connect Mairu agent from Docker containers.
 See [Docker support](#docker-support) for details.
 AWS_CONTAINER_CREDENTIALS_FULL_URI and AWS_CONTAINER_AUTHORIZATION_TOKEN environment will be exposed and supports automatic renewal. -->

 Your preferred method can be specified in `--mode`: